Chaste/chaste-codegen-sbml/README.md

 pip install .
 ```

 Developer installation.
-This adds additional dependencies e.g. `pytest` and makes the install editable:
+This adds additional dependencies for development and testing (e.g. `pytest`) and makes the installation editable:
 ```
 pip install -e .[dev]
 ```